mmistakes/made-mistakes-jekyll/_drafts/pencil.md

   <a href="{{ site.url }}/images/pencil-53-scuba-step-1-lg.jpg"><img src="{{ site.url }}/images/pencil-53-scuba-step-1-700.jpg" alt="scuba diver background step 1"></a>
   <a href="{{ site.url }}/images/pencil-53-scuba-step-2-lg.jpg"><img src="{{ site.url }}/images/pencil-53-scuba-step-2-700.jpg" alt="scuba diver background step 2"></a>
   <a href="{{ site.url }}/images/pencil-53-scuba-step-3-lg.jpg"><img src="{{ site.url }}/images/pencil-53-scuba-step-3-700.jpg" alt="scuba diver background step 3"></a>
-  <figcaption>Don't worry about placing too many details in at this point, we're going to smudge most of them away in a minute...</figcaption>
+  <figcaption>Don't worry about adding too many details at this point, we're going to smudge most of the scene away in a minute...</figcaption>
 </figure>

-With our background in good shape make sure Pencil is connected and Blend enabled and start smudging away.
+With our background in good shape make sure Pencil and start smudging away.
 Using a circular motion softly move your finger tip over the background to blur it evenly.

 When done correctly the water should look almost dreamlike with a uniform blur across the entire plane.
-To finish, add things bubbles, more fish, or plant life to the scene.
+To finish, add things like bubbles, more fish, or plant life to the scene.
 If you don't blend them they will automatically look as if they're floating above the water adding a nice sense of depth to the scene.

 <figure class="half">
   <a href="{{ site.url }}/images/pencil-53-scuba-step-5-lg.jpg"><img src="{{ site.url }}/images/pencil-53-scuba-step-5-700.jpg" alt="scuba diver step 5"></a>